The 7 Best Data Integration Tools for Agile Organizations

 The term data integration describes processes that pull information from multiple sources, harmonize it, and make it available throughout the organization from a single unified system.
 Because businesses produce so much data across dozens — if not hundreds — of platforms, data integration becomes increasingly important as an organization grows.

 Dedicated data integration platforms can be pretty technical, and you’ll usually need the support of an IT or software expert to set one up.
-But that’s not always the case.
+But that’s not always the case, though you might think so if you’re operating ServiceNow and Salesforce simultaneously, for example.
 Some integration solutions are no harder to set up than any other software tool you’re already using, and they’ll serve just fine as a data integration platform.

 Here are some of the best.

-Most data integration platforms have some kind of visual interface you can use to build your integrations, and they offer similar features.
-Usually, you’ll end up choosing the platform that offers the best support for your data sources at a price point that makes sense for you.
+Most of these platforms have some kind of visual interface you can use for integrating data without advanced technical knowledge, and they offer similar features.
+Usually, choosing the right data integration tool means finding the one that has the best support for your data sources at a price point that makes sense for you.

 Informatica